 Like her eight sisters, Clio is the daughter of Zeus, king of the gods, and Mnemosyne, the Titaness of memory.
 She is usually listed as the second oldest Muse, just after the chief Muse, Calliope.
 Her other sisters are Erato, Euterpe, Melpomene, Polyhymnia, Thalia, Terpsichore, and Urania.

 Cllio’s best-known mythic relationship is with Pierus, a king of Macedon.
 In other versions, she was in relationships with Oebalus or Amyclas.
-From their union came Hyacinthus, a beautiful young boy who became the lover of Apollo and met with a tragic death.
+From their union came Hyacinthus, a beautiful young boy with a tragic story.

 Some stories name Clio is also the mother of Hymenaeus (the god of weddings), Linus (a legendary poert), or Rhesus (a Thracian king).
 The parentage of Linus and Rhesus varies, with different Muses named as their mothers in different sources.